BelladSushma/KafkaApi/README.md

 ### Deleting the topic:

-Before deleting the topic, topic list:
+Before deleting the topic, topic list in the cluster:

 [ <br />
     "demo_topic", <br />